LiteNoteProject/litenote-website/content/whitepaper/index.md

 Email has been the go-to solution for asynchronous messaging on the internet for over 25 years, but it has several issues that are unfixable.
 It is cheap and easy for spammers to mass-mail thousands of people, filling up their inboxes with useless junk.
-Additionally, it is difficult to stop spam, causing users to flock to a few large providers, destroying the decentralized aspect of email.
+Additionally, it is difficult to even block spam, causing users to flock to a few large providers, destroying the decentralized aspect of email.

 LiteNote is a solution to the spam that plagues email.
 With LiteNote, spam becomes